Ravjot03/Applied-Finance-with-Python/README.md

     * [Importing Financial Data from Excel](https://github.com/Ravjot03/Financial-Data-in-Python/tree/main/Importing%20Data/Chapter-1):
     In this jupyter notebook, I have explained how to import, clean and combine data from Excel Workbook Sheets to Pandas DataFrame.
     * [Importing Financial Data from Web](https://github.com/Ravjot03/Financial-Data-in-Python/tree/main/Importing%20Data/Chapter-2):
+    In this jupyter notebook, I have explained how to online access financial data through the Pandas DataReader package.

   - ### Case Studies: